 Crystal over at In The Good Old Days Of Classic Hollywood, and Michaela over at Love Letters To Old Hollywood are co-hosting this blogathon about Fred Astaire and Ginger Rogers.
 Be sure to visit their sites to read all of the entries, I can’t wait to read them all myself.

 Top Hat is my favourite Fred Astaire and Ginger Rogers film.
-I also really love The Gay Divorcee, Swing Time and The Story Of Vernon and Irene Castle.
+I also really love The Gay Divorcee, Carefree, Swing Time and The Story Of Vernon and Irene Castle.
 Despite my great love for the majority of the films that Fred and Ginger starred in together, it is Top Hat which has found a very special place in my heart.